YuchongHu/SAFusion/Readme.md

-# RGMerge
+# AGMerge

-__RGMerge__ is a new resilient gradient merging mechanism for boosting sparse communication.
+__AGMerge__ is a new resilient gradient merging mechanism for boosting sparse communication.
 We  design an inter-worker resilient gradient merging method, which allows different workers to merge the same amount of sparsified gradients into variable buffers instead of fixed inter-worker buffer sizes in the same merge phase, so as to avoid long synchronization waiting.
 We also design an intra-worker resilient gradient merging method, which allows the buffer size to be adaptively adjusted instead of fixed intra-worker buffer sizes in each iteration, so as to overlap the sparse communication and merge phases completely to reduce multiple waiting periods.
-This repository contains __RGMerge__’s source code, as well as a set of benchmarking scripts for some popular open-source data-parallel distributed DNN training systems with state-of-the-art gradient merging schemes.
+This repository contains __AGMerge__’s source code, as well as a set of benchmarking scripts for some popular open-source data-parallel distributed DNN training systems with state-of-the-art gradient merging schemes.

 # Introduction
 This code repository covers:
-### __RGMerge__
+### __AGMerge__
 - RGM-Inter: Inter-worker resilient gradient merging scheme
 - RGM-(Inter+Intra): Intra-worker resilient gradient merging scheme